 Thus Jack Cole moved far beyond Hollywood’s centered (and boring) way of presenting dance on film.
 His inside/outside, front stage/back stage camera work in the “Ladies in Waiting” sequence of “Les Girls” (MGM 1957, dir: George Cukor) remains thrilling and radical.

 Cole yanks the viewer’s eye away from the initial orientation (watching three women perform on a stage) to the opposite perspective, i.e., the focus flips — we now look upon the audience from the dancers’ perspective.
 Stage lights glare in our eyes.
 The camera then relocates backstage, and we peer on the dancing women from the vantage point of the wing.
 Finally, the women, exiting the stage, physically burst into the camera’s space (backstage).
 It’s a dazzling, surreal, off-balance tour — much like what it is to perform.

-Cole even goes farther.
-He includes a mirror; one hangs on the theater wall.
-So you get to see the performance reflected.
+Cole goes farther.
+He includes a mirror in his set decoration; one hangs on the theater wall.
+There you see the performance reflected.
 When you consider that “Les Girls” was inspired by Rashomon, well, you begin to suss what a genius Jack Cole was.
 Has any single film critic ever even noticed this sequence?

 photo: courtesy larry billman, the academy of dance on film